 Bags (lunch bags, white lunch bags, or small gift bags)

-Paper Clocks (I cut them out with my Cricut) You could even draw them on the bags
+Paper Clocks (I cut them out with my Cricut) You could even draw them on the bags with markers

-Fillers for each hour (we change them up a little every year)
+Activities for each hour (we change them up a little every year)

 You can start with the hour you like, we start at 6:00 or 7:00.
-Of course if you have younger children and they can’t stay up late you can start it early in the day.
-I started with Just Dance this year.
+Of course if you have younger children and they can’t stay up late you can start early in the day.
+We started with Just Dance this year.
 It’s always a good time and something the whole family can enjoy whether they’re playing or not.

 We choose one time during the night to write down special events from the previous year and goals for the new year.
 It’s fun for the kids to write some of their favorites of the year.
 Save the papers from year to year so you can look back on previous years highlights and goals.